Alejandro Reyes (singer)

-Alejandro Reyes is a Swiss-Chilean singer and songwriter.
+Alejandro Reyes (born February 27, 1992) is a Swiss-Chilean singer and songwriter.
 He released his debut studio album Alejandro Reyes in September 2015.
 In January 2018, he was confirmed as one of the artists for ESC 2018 – Die Entscheidungsshow.

 Early life

 Reyes was born in Chile, but due to a medical issue during his birth he was left with a disability in his left hand, but that did not stop him from playing the guitar and creating music.
 He moved to Switzerland at the age of ten and began his musical career when a friend gave him a guitar.
 He gets inspiration for his songs from real life situations.

 Career

 2013–16: Early beginnings and Alejandro Reyes

 He released his debut single, "Lovely Season" on 11 February 2013.
 In 2014, he took part in season 3 of the French television series The Voice: la plus belle voix.
 In the blind auditions, he sang "Wake Me Up!" by Avicii, he was eliminated with no coach pressing their button.
 He released "The Only One" as the lead single from his debut album on 27 April 2015.
 His self-titled debut studio album was released on 25 September 2015 by HitMill Records.
 The album peaked at number 36 on the Swiss Albums Chart.
 On 21 October 2015, he released the single "Momento" with Snook, Make Plain and Anna.
 The song peaked at number 13 on the Swiss Singles Chart.
 The same year Alejandro was an opening act for Johny Halliday at Arena de Geneve.

 On 8 January 2016, he released the single "Malaika".